 Guitar maestro Deke Dickerson pays homage to ‘the Godfather of the Power Chord’ and shames the Hall of Fame in the process

 Most of you reading this are probably already aware that Link Wray—godfather of the power chord, progenitor of distorted rock and roll guitar, he of “Rumble” and “Ace Of Spades” fame—was denied entry to the Rock & Roll Hall Of Fame yet again this year.
+(Editors note: Link continues to be denied, as he was not even nominated in 2019 and 2020!)

 Were any of us surprised?
 After years of watching the RRHOF induct mind-numbingly inappropriate artists, and (strangely enough, cough cough) artists that happened to be on the same record labels as the RRHOF’s biggest donors, or the ones who would guarantee a bigger house at the induction dinner, none of it was a surprise at all.
 Truly the oddest thing about the RRHOF induction process is that each artist must go through a ‘fan voting’ process, then through a governing board made up of hippie geezers and a bevy of millennial music biz sycophants who barely remember Vanilla Ice, let alone a neglected artist from the 1950s.